listenToRipley/c-/ZenvaC++/Notes.md

 Variables must be started before referenced, but the can change throughout their life, but not change the [type](./Notes.md/#types) of state they are.
 This is what makes C++ a statically typed language.

+You do not need to assign a value when you provide the variable, but you do have to specify the type.

 ### Types

+This is a list of the types, the bullets points under each will show how you need to reference it within the code to start using it.

-1. Integers - full number values
+1. Integers - whole number values

+- `int`

-2. Doubles - numbers with decimal values
+2. Doubles - numbers with decimal values.
+Doubles can also use for whole numbers.

+- `double`

+*There is also floats, but not covered in this tutorial.*

-3. Booleans - true or false
+3. Booleans - true or false.
+The truthy and falsy will be lower case for this language.

+- `bool`

-4. Strings - text related
+4. Strings - text related, can be any value as long as it is contained inside double quotation marks.

+- `std::string`

+Providing the `std::` will allow the "" string to appear.

+*There are also char type which is not covered in this tutorial*

+### String Build in functions

+If you provide the string variable name and add a `.` after, you can see some of the additional methods available on those strings.